 Conclusion of a YouTube Channel for Your Blog

 In a word, do you have a YouTube channel for your blog?
+Do you know how to create a YouTube channel now for your blog or website?
 I’d love to know more about how it helps your blog (or not) in the comments below.

 Furthermore, what else would you like to learn about YouTube for your blog or small business?